zarghonai/single_unit/README.md

       a.
 A1-lining up the behavioral and neural data with the timings of the Alpha Omega

+6. Modeling:

+     a.
+M1-sets up parameters for modeling according to each block, uses the functions in the modeling file

+     b.
+M2-calculates RPE

+Further analysis:
- All_code_funcs - gets all the data and puts it in an array
+ All_code_funcs-gets all the data and puts it in an array Regression analysis-does the glm analysis for the expectation period and the feedback period

+Sample data:
+Behavioral data as well as pre-processed neural data (what we would get after script A1) are in the behav_neural_data file